EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 In this exchange, AS provides C with the access token, together with a set of parameters that enable C to run EDHOC with RS.
 In particular, these include information about the authorization credential of RS, AUTH\_CRED\_RS, transported by value or uniquely referred to.

-The access token is securely associated to the authentication credential of C, AUTH\_CRED\_C, by including it or uniquely referring to it in the access token.
+The access token is securely associated with the authentication credential of C, AUTH\_CRED\_C, by including it or uniquely referring to it in the access token.

 AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}} of the POST request to the /token endpoint from C to AS, either transported by value or uniquely referred to.